 - Popping and other local factors that limit the very close placement of grafts during the hair restoration procedure

 - The ability of the scalp to support a specific graft density (sun damage, smoking, and long standing baldness are factors that limit the close placement of grafts)

-Although there is chat about “ultra-dense packing” on the internet, the very close placement of grafts requires significant skill and, more importantly, must be done in the appropriate patient.
+Although there is chat about “ultra-dense packing” on the internet, the very close placement of grafts must be performed in the appropriate patient.
 Dense packing allows the physician to accomplish the hair restoration as quickly as possible.
 However, as with any technique pushed to its limit, dense packing taken to the extreme carries risks that include poor perfusion of grafts (due to a compromised blood supply) and increased popping that can lead to graft desiccation (drying out of grafts) and crush injury from their re-insertion.
 These factors can lead to poor growth and a sub-optimal cosmetic result.
 It is always important to balance the desire to finish the restoration quickly with the requirement to use techniques that will maximize growth.
 In our opinion, the goal of achieving maximum growth after your hair transplants should never be compromised in order to achieve short-term goals.

-Following is a patient with frontal balding who had one session of follicular unit hair transplantation.
+Below is a patient with frontal balding who had one session of follicular unit transplantation (FUT).
 The recipient sites were made using lateral slits.
 Note that at 36 grafts per cm2 there is literally no space between these sites for additional grafts.
 The patient had a significant proportion of 3- and 4-hair follicular units (43% of the follicular units contained 3- or 4-hairs) limiting how small each site can be.
 In our practice, we do not divide follicular units for the sake of increasing graft numbers or increasing site density.
 Keeping follicular units intact will maximize the appearance of fullness and ensure that the restoration looks completely natural.